 It even extends around the back corner, by the furnace.

 Up in the attic, my stash of Star Trek kits that I bought up when Ertl announced it had dropped the Trek license.

 Most of these are destined for kitbashing into rilly kewl new starships.
 Yeah, I overdid this too.

 But that's not all - I have many boxes of "extra" model kits in storage in the basement and the attic - doubles that I bought to build multiple versions; old kits that I don't feel like building any more.
-At my last calculations, bulding an average of one model per month, I need to live to be 200 to finish them all.
-Meh; it's a hobby.
+Hey, it's a hobby.